targ8practice/CNRPG/Playtest/Playtest Player's Guide.md

 ### Weapons Expert
 You are excellent at weapons work, add +1 AS when making a combat skill check.
 You can also use the **Combat Skill** when rolling initiative.
 ### Know It All
-Your esoteric knowledge about a lot of subjects means you can add your MO to any skill-related check.
+Your esoteric knowledge about a lot of subjects means you can convey this to other characters.
+As an Action, you make a DS 6 Education check to assist a character in a task.
+If you pass the check, you grant them a +1 to their Action Score.
+But if you fail the roll, the Difficulty Score of the check increases by 1 instead.
 ### Prepper
 Add +1 to your AS when making Wilderness skill checks to find food and shelter
 ### Primal Affinity